Department of Art

 The master's program in art history is designed to be completed in four semesters.

 Diagnostic Slide Examination

 During the first week of their first semester, entering M.A. students take a diagnostic slide examination (DSE).
-The purpose of the DSE is to identify one or more areas where the graduate students need to develop visual knowledge beyond their undergraduate background.
+The purpose of the DSE is to identify one or more areas where the graduate student needs to develop visual knowledge beyond his or her undergraduate background.
 It is in no way punitive, nor is it graded.
 Since the field of art history is increasingly global, and our program encourages a global approach, the diagnostic exam serves to assist the new graduate student in identifying an area in which he or she could increase his or her visual repertoire by auditing a survey class offered by one or more of the faculty.

 Total of 12 courses, 36 credits.

-Three required courses: Methods in Art Historical Research (ART 850) in the first semester; Master’s Thesis Writing Seminar (ART 992) and Master’s Thesis (ART 993) in the fourth semester.
+Three required courses: Methods in Art Historical Research (ARTH 850) in the first semester; Master's Thesis Writing Seminar (ARTH 991) and Master's Thesis (ARTH 993) in the fourth semester.

-Nine courses, of which five should be graduate seminars (900-level).
+Nine courses, of which five should be graduate research seminars (700-900-level).

 In order to develop breadth of knowledge, both in terms of content and method, students must take at least two courses whose topics cover the time period before 1700 C.E. and two covering the period after 1700 C.E.
 Additionally, students must take courses with five different members of the graduate faculty.